 This is the first year that Hip Hop International, which started in 2002, has been hosted in Phoenix.
 HHI is the largest hip-hip dance competition in the world and drew more than 4,300 dancers from 48 countries.
 It’s the Olympics of hip-hop.

-The winning Arizona mega crews are The Drop (from Tucson, first place), the Elektrolytes (from Gilbert, second place), and the Jukebox Family (from Mesa, third place).
+The Drop (from Tucson, first place), the Elektrolytes (from Gilbert, second place), and the Jukebox Family (from Mesa, third place).
 The Drop placed ninth in the world championships, which were held Saturday at Grand Canyon University arena.

 A fourth Arizona dance crew, the Exiles (from Coolidge) won second place in the division of adult crews (these teams have far fewer people than the mega crews).
 The Exiles placing so high in the nation was not something the crew expected, says Michael Holmes, 26, a member of the Exiles.